 A U.S. holder may elect to amortize bond premium on a debt instrument over the remaining term of the debt instrument.
 Once made, the election applies to all taxable debt instruments then owned and thereafter acquired by the U.S. holder on or after the first day of the taxable year to which the election applies, and may be revoked only with the consent of the IRS.
 The election, therefore, should only be made in consultation with a tax advisor.
 In general, a U.S. holder amortizes bond premium by offsetting the stated interest allocable to an accrual period with the bond premium allocable to the accrual period, which is determined under a constant yield method pursuant to the applicable Treasury regulations.
 If the bond premium allocable to an accrual period exceeds the stated interest allocable to such period, the excess is treated by the U.S. holder as a bond premium deduction.
-The bond premium deduction for each accrual period is limited to the amount by which the U.S. holder's total interest inclusions on the debt instrument in prior accrual periods exceed the total amount treated by the U.S. holder as a bond premium deductible in an accrual period may be carried forward to the next accrual period and treated as bond premium allocable to that period.
+The bond premium deduction for each accrual period is limited to the amount by which the U.S. holder's total interest inclusions on the debt instrument in prior accrual periods exceed the total amount treated by the U.S. holder as a bond premium deduction on the debt instrument in prior accrual periods.
+Any amounts not deductible in an accrual period may be carried forward to the next accrual period and treated as bond premium allocable to that period.